amadionix/algorithms/README.md

 The repository is organized the following way: every macro-topic (for ex. graphs) has a folder;
-inside each of those folders there is a bunch of .pdf files and a src folder;
+inside each of those folders there is a bunch of .pdf files and a code folder;
 the .pdf files are explainatory slides from the 2018/2019 edition of the course I mentioned before, along with exercises' texts (those .pdf are mostly in italian);
-inside the scr folder are the .c files implementing the solutions to the aforementioned exercises (here I mostly used english for comments and variable names);
+inside the code folder are the .c files implementing the solutions to the aforementioned exercises (here I mostly used english for comments and variable names);